luozhaoyu/luozhaoyu.github.io/_posts/blog/2014-09-22-zestybench.md

 * first pipe(), then fork()

 ##### AF_INET tcp
-* TCP_NODELAY, disable the [Nagle algorithm] (http://en.wikipedia.org/wiki/Nagle's_algorithm), because of the need of real time responses
+* TCP_NODELAY, disable the [Nagle algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm), because of the need of real time responses
 * server is using epoll_wait
 * system default tcp buffer is enough